 Chenango County Trails: A State Land Lover’s Paradise

 Snowmobilers love state land for its open spaces and expansive trail systems.
 Chenango County does not disappoint: With over 293 miles of groomed trails and more state land than any other county (except the Adirondack Park), this is a paradise for riders.
 Comfy inns and inviting restaurants offer a well-deserved retreat after a day on the sled.

 Visit Balsam Inn in Pharsalia or the Outpost in Oxford (both on the C7 Trail) for mouthwatering fare and a full bar.
 Want to stay the night and hit the trails again in the morning?
 Chenango offers charming inns like the historic Water’s Edge Bed and Breakfast in Greene.
 If you manage to tackle Chenango’s trails and still hunger for more, head to neighboring Otsego County and its 200 miles of trails!

 Want to know the secrets of the trails in Schoharie County?
 Just contact one of the many snowmobile clubs in the area.
 From Summit Sno Riders and their high-elevation trails to the superbly groomed trails of Sharon Pathfinders, you’ll find excellent resources and friendly fellow riders through these clubs.
 As for stops along the way … check with the clubs, they know best!

 For Private, Pristine Snowmobiling …

 The trails in the northern part of Binghamton offer snowmobile addicts the thrill of the open trail!
-Rarely congested, these trails are well kept and ready for riding.
+Rarely congested, these trails are well-kept and ready for riding.
 Visit the Whitney Point Lake area for trails that take you into our region’s best snow zones.
-Park your sled and enjoy a sporting event in Binghamton such as an AHL Binghamton Senators or a NCAA Division I Binghamton University Bearcats basketball game.
+Park your sled and enjoy a sporting event in Binghamton such as an AHL Binghamton Senators or an NCAA Division I Binghamton University Bearcats basketball game.

 Herkimer Has It All